-Recapped briefly, a job flows from creative application to processing engine as follows.
-The creative application-Smoke, 3ds Max, Lustre, etc.-submits the job to the Backburner Manager, which distributes it as blocks of tasks to the Backburner Servers residing on the render nodes.
+Stated briefly, a job flows from creative application to processing engine as follows.
+The creative application-Smoke, 3ds Max, Lustre, etc.-submits the job to the Backburner Manager, which is then distributed as blocks of tasks to the Backburner Servers with the corresponding adapter installed, residing on the render nodes.
 The servers invoke the appropriate processing engine, which carries out its assigned tasks.